kalman-takacs-epam/playwright-test-automation-exercises/README.md

 ## Definition of Done (DoD)

 ### 1. Architectural Excellence
-- [ ] No Hardcoded Data: All test data is generated via an AI-guided Data Factory.
+- [ ] No Hardcoded Data: All test data is generated via an AI-guided Data Factory or manually implemented factory.
 - [ ] Strict Layering: No direct page or request calls inside `.spec` files (must go through Service/Page layers).
 - [ ] Custom Fixtures: Playwright fixtures are used to inject Services/Pages into tests.

 ### 2. AI Tooling Integration
-- [ ] Prompt Documentation: A `PROMPTS.md` file exists, logging how Copilot/MCP were used to solve complex architectural hurdles.
+- [ ] Prompt Documentation: A `PROMPTS.md` file exists, logging how Copilot/MCP or manual approaches were used to solve complex architectural hurdles.
-- [ ] MCP Usage: Evidence of using Playwright MCP for site exploration and locator generation.
+- [ ] MCP Usage: Evidence of using Playwright MCP for site exploration and locator generation, or documentation of manual alternatives.
-- [ ] Automated Healing: At least one instance of using AI to fix a test failure is demonstrated.
+- [ ] Automated Healing: At least one instance of using AI or manual strategies to fix a test failure is demonstrated.

 ### 3. CI/CD & Reporting
 - [ ] Pre-commit Hooks: Husky blocks commits that fail ESLint or Prettier.
 - [ ] Pipeline: GitHub Actions runs tests in parallel (sharding enabled) and uploads Allure Reports as artifacts.
 - [ ] Traceability: Failed tests in CI generate a Playwright Trace for review.
 - [ ] (Optional) Allure Report is published to GitHub Pages automatically from the pipeline.

+---

+**Remember:**
+For each major feature, document your chosen approach (AI, manual, or both) and your reasoning.
+This reflection is a key part of the learning process!